-- If you are requesting technology, be sure that you are requesting items from the approved hardware list.
-All exceptions must be approved by technology.
+If you are requesting technology that connects to the network, be sure that you are requesting items from the approved hardware list.
+All exceptions must be approved by the technology department.

 Grant Writing Tips